The Ultimate Guide to Staying in Miami Beach

 Where is the best place to stay in Miami Beach?

 Mid-Beach is the best all-around choice – you get beautiful beach access and high-end hotels without South Beach’s sensory overload.
-South Beach (SoBe) is best for nightlife and first-time visitors who want the classic Miami experience.
-North Beach and Surfside are quieter, more affordable, and better for families.
-Over half of Miami properties offer direct beach access.
+South Beach is best for nightlife and first-time visitors who want the classic Miami experience.
+North Beach and Surfside are quieter and better for families or anyone seeking a slower pace.
+Well over half of the Miami properties we reviewed offer direct beach access.
+Browse all options on our Miami hotels guide to find the right fit for your trip.

 Is South Beach or Mid-Beach better?

-South Beach is better for nightlife, people-watching, and the classic Art Deco Miami experience.
+South Beach is better for nightlife, people-watching, and the Art Deco Miami experience.
 Mid-Beach is better for relaxation, luxury, and couples who want beach access without the party atmosphere.
-Mid-Beach hotels tend to be larger and more resort-like, with better spa and pool amenities.
+Mid-Beach hotels tend to be larger and more resort-like, with stronger spa and pool offerings.
 If you want to go out at night, South Beach.
 If you want to decompress, Mid-Beach.
+See top options for both in our Miami luxury collection.

 Is Miami Beach good for families?

 Yes, but location matters.
 North Beach and Surfside are the best areas for families – quieter beaches, less nightlife noise, and a more residential pace.
-Surfside has a village feel with local restaurants and gentle waves at the beach.
-South Beach is workable with older kids but less ideal for young children due to noise and the party atmosphere.
+Surfside has a village feel with local restaurants and gentle surf.
+South Beach is workable with older children but less ideal for young kids given the noise and late-night energy.
+Browse family-friendly properties in our Miami families collection.

 How many days in Miami Beach is enough?

 Four to five days is ideal for a well-rounded trip.
-That gives you time for the beach, a day exploring Wynwood’s art scene and restaurants, a night or two experiencing South Beach nightlife, and a day to relax at your hotel.
-Weekend trips work for a quick beach getaway, but you’ll miss out on the mainland’s food and culture scene.
-If you’re combining Miami Beach with the Everglades or Key West, plan for a full week.
+That gives you time for the beach, a day exploring Wynwood’s art scene, a night or two experiencing South Beach, and time to simply relax at your hotel.
+Weekend trips work for a quick beach escape, but you’ll miss out on the mainland’s food and culture.
+If you’re pairing Miami Beach with the Everglades or Key West, plan for a full week.
+Start planning your stay with our Miami hotels guide.